William Jack (principal): Life

 He died on 9 February 1854 and is buried in a niche of the outer eastern enclosure at St Machar's Cathedral in north Aberdeen.
 Due to the impending merge his post as Principal was not filled.
-Although Jack did not live to see the merge, he was part of the committee set up to combine King's College with Marischal College to create the single entity of Aberdeen University in 1860.
+Although Jack did not live to see the merge, he was part of the committee set up to combine King's College with Marischal College to create the single entity of the University of Aberdeen in 1860.

 Family

-In April 1794 he was married to Grace Bolt (1773–1850), daughter of the merchant Andrew Bolt of Lerwick.

-Jack had at least ten children, and several died in tragic circumstances:
+In April 1794 he married Grace Bolt (1773–1850), daughter of the merchant Andrew Bolt of Lerwick.
+They had at least ten children, and several died in tragic circumstances: